multiplicit-com/Excel-Number-Distribution-VBA/readme.md

 # Excel Distribution Models VBA Script

 This VBA macro script for Excel provides various distribution models for forecasting purposes.
-Simply provide a target number and specify the desired number of steps.
-All numbers at each step will add up th the 'goal' you provided.
+Simply provide a target number and specify the desired number of steps in the formula.
+The script allows you to apply different mathematical models to change the distribution.

+All the numbers at each step will add up th the 'goal' you provided.
 When expressed as a percentage the percentage of each 'step' will add up to 100%.

-The script allows you to apply different mathematical models to change the distribution.

 ## Distribution Models